bucanero/PSPHDC-24/Presentation.md

 ## Jokr

-Jokr is a simple app that fetches a random joke from [https://icanhazdadjoke.com](https://icanhazdadjoke.com/), and shows it on the screen.
+Jokr, built by [@KorigamiK](https://github.com/korigamik), is a simple app that fetches a random joke from [https://icanhazdadjoke.com](https://icanhazdadjoke.com/), and shows it on the screen.